 SEC.
-36.38.40. - First right of return-Responsibilities concerning permanently withdrawn accommodations.
+36.38.40. - First right of return-Responsibilities concerning accommodations permanently withdrawn from the rental marketaccommodations.

-Any accommodations which have been withdrawn from rent or lease and which were subject to the CSFRA or the MHRSO at the time of withdrawal shall be subject to the following conditions and restrictions if said accommodation is again offered for rent or lease:
+Any accommodations which have been withdrawn from rent or lease and which were subject to the CSFRA or the MHRSO, or which were exempt from the MHRSO pursuant to Sec.
+46.4(d) at the time of withdrawal shall be subject to the following conditions and restrictions if said accommodation is again offered for rent or lease:

-- a.
-For all tenancies commenced during either of the time periods described in subsections 1. and 2. below, the accommodations shall be offered and rented or leased at the lawful rent in effect at the time any notice of intent to withdraw the accommodations was filed with the city, plus annual adjustments available under the CSFRA or the MHRSO, whichever is applicable: - 1.
-The five (5) year period after any notice of intent to withdraw the accommodations is filed with the city, whether or not the notice of intent is rescinded or the withdrawal of the accommodations is completed pursuant to the notice of intent. - 2.
-The five (5) year period after the accommodations are withdrawn. - 3.
-This subdivision shall prevail over any conflicting provision of law authorizing the landlord to establish the rental rate upon the initial hiring of the accommodations. - 4.
-In the event that the owner fails to comply with this subsection, the owner shall be liable to any affected tenant for punitive damages in an amount which does not exceed the contract rent for six (6) months. - b.
-If the accommodations are offered again for rent or lease for residential purposes within two (2) years of the date the accommodations were withdrawn from rent or lease, the following provisions shall apply: - 1.
-The owner of the accommodations shall be liable to any tenant or lessee who was displaced from the property by that action for actual and exemplary damages.
+a.
+For all tenancies commenced during either of the time periods described in subsections 1. and 2. below, the accommodations shall be offered and rented or leased at the lawful rent in effect at the time any notice of intent to withdraw the accommodations was filed with the city, plus annual adjustments available under the CSFRA, or the MHRSO or any Accord as that term is defined in Section.
+46.2, whichever is applicable:

+1. The five (5) year period after any notice of intent to withdraw the accommodations is filed with the city, whether or not the notice of intent is rescinded or the withdrawal of the accommodations is completed pursuant to the notice of intent.

+2. The five (5) year period after the accommodations are withdrawn.

+3. This subdivision shall prevail over any conflicting provision of law authorizing the landlord to establish the rental rate upon the initial hiring of the accommodations.

+4. In the event that the owner fails to comply with this subsection, the owner shall be liable to any affected tenant for punitive damages in an amount which does not exceed the contract rent for six (6) months.

+b.
+If the accommodations are offered again for rent or lease for residential purposes within two (2) years of the date the accommodations were withdrawn from rent or lease, the following provisions shall apply:

+1. The owner of the accommodations shall be liable to any tenant or lessee who was displaced from the property by that action for actual and exemplary damages.
 Any action by a tenant or lessee pursuant to this paragraph shall be brought within three (3) years of the withdrawal of the accommodations from rent or lease.
-However, nothing in this paragraph precludes a tenant from pursuing any alternative remedy available under the law. - 2.
-The city may institute a civil proceeding against any owner who has again offered accommodations for rent or lease subject to this section, for exemplary damages for displacement of tenants or lessees.
-Any action by the city pursuant to this paragraph shall be brought within three (3) years of the withdrawal of the accommodations from rent or lease. - 3.
-Any owner who offers accommodations again for rent or lease shall first offer the unit for rent or lease to the tenant or lessee displaced from that unit by the withdrawal, if the tenant has advised the owner in writing within thirty (30) days of the displacement of his or her desire to consider an offer to renew the tenancy and has furnished the owner with an address to which that offer is to be directed.
+However, nothing in this paragraph precludes a tenant from pursuing any alternative remedy available under the law.

+2. The city may institute a civil proceeding against any owner who has again offered accommodations for rent or lease subject to this $\frac{sS}{sS}$ ection, for exemplary damages for displacement of tenants or lessees.
+Any action by the city pursuant to this paragraph shall be brought within three (3) years of the withdrawal of the accommodations from rent or lease.

+3. Any owner who offers accommodations again for rent or lease shall first offer the unit for rent or lease to the tenant or lessee displaced from that unit by the withdrawal, if the tenant has advised the owner in writing within thirty (30) days of the displacement of his or her desire to consider an offer to renew the tenancy and has furnished the owner with an address to which that offer is to be directed.
 That tenant or former tenant may advise the owner at any time during the period of eligibility for renewed tenancy of any change in address to which the offer is to be directed.
-The owner shall also notify the city of the owner's intent to again offer the accommodations for rent or lease at the time the tenant is notified.
+The owner shall also notify the city of the owner 's intent to again offer the accommodations for rent or lease at the time the tenant is notified.